How can I reduce my use of the private car, whether electric, petrol or diesel?

 - EV8 Switch helps consumers make the right decision about going electric, simplifying the process by analysing your journeys and driving needs, so you can decide whether owning an electric vehicle (EV) suits your lifestyle

 - Electrifying is the government funded website with reliable information about purchasing electric vehicles

 - Autotrader has some useful information about electric cars and accessibility for disabled drivers.

-- Zap Map is an example of the many maps available to find charge points
+- Zap Map and Co-Charger are examples of the many maps available to find charge points

 - Stroud District Council is working with Gloucestershire County Council and the Highways Authority to look at EV infrastructure, including on-street charging points